 We understand it can be tough investing in new assets.
 So, if buying bitcoin with PayPal is what you’re after, we’ll help you.

-Here’s a list of brokers that accept PayPal, instantly
+Here’s a list of brokers to buy Bitcoins with PayPal

 Essentially, most ‘exchanges’ don’t allow you to buy BTC with PayPal.
 However, a large selection of ‘brokers’ do, which are presented in the above table.
 What is the difference?
 Let’s dive in…